 If you feel like newspaper print keeps becoming smaller and smaller as we grow older, you’re in good company!
 The majority of us find ourselves struggling to read the fine print, so to speak – holding written materials at arm’s length, donning reading glasses, or grabbing a magnifying glass.

-Though not everyone undergoes vision issues in aging, there are a few conditions that are more commonplace than others.
+Though not everyone experiences senior vision problems, there are a few conditions that are more commonplace than others.
 It’s important for each of us to visit the eye doctor annually, whether or not any vision changes are encountered, as a prevention measure and to enable the doctor to catch some of the more serious conditions as early as possible, such as:

 - Retinopathy: Retinopathy can occur in those with diabetes, which can cause a leak or blockage to the blood vessels in the back of the eye.
 It’s important to be aware as well that diabetes is the top cause of blindness, making it especially critical for diabetics to maintain ongoing, routine check-ups with the eye doctor, and to be meticulous in managing their disease.